GTK-lab/bash/_episodes/04-ifcondition.md

 ---
-title: "If statement"
+title: Conditionals
 teaching: 10
 exercises: 10
 questions:
-- "What is if statement?"
+- What is an if statement?
-- "What are the test that we can used in if statement?"
+- What are the tests that we can used in if statement?
-- "How can we use boolean operation in if statement?"
+- How can we use boolean operation in if statement?
 objectives:
-- "Learn to use if statement and complex if statement."
+- Learn to use simple if statement and complex if statement.
-- "Learn to use different test and boolean operation."
+- Learn to use different test and boolean operation.
-- "Learn to use case statement."
+- Learn to use case statement.
 keypoints:
-- "If statement is fundatmental in programming bash."
+- Conditionals such as the if statement are fundamental in programming bash.
-- "Remember different test would help a lot when you are writing bash scripts."
+- Remember different tests help a lot when you are writing bash scripts.
 ---

 ## Basic if statement

 A basic if statement effectively says, if a particular test is true, then perform a given set of actions.
 If it is not true then don't perform those actions.
-If follows the format below:
+If follows the format
+below:

 >      if [<some test>]
 >      then